-The Anger Management Group is one of the most rigorous, comprehensive programs in the state.
+Transforming Rage is one of the most rigorous, comprehensive programs in the state.
 Prospective members ask the significant people in their life to list the aggressive behaviors they are doing that are scary, hurtful and upsetting.
+They maintain a log of each time they do these behaviors, the underlying thoughts and feelings, and options for more constructive alternatives.
+A digital workbook is provided, which members study at their own pace.
 Members commit to weekly individual sessions as well as group sessions for a minimum of 6 months.
 Six weeks into the program members present to the group on what they have learned.
 They are evaluated by the other group members on the degree to which they’re taking responsibility for their actions, demonstrating empathy towards the people affected by them, developing insight into the underlying emotional pain and cultivating the skills of managing and transforming their rage.
 This presentation is repeated prior to termination.

 This is a weekly, ongoing group for psychotherapists to develop personally and professionally.
 The group is process-oriented, meaning participants share their immediate, here-and-now thoughts and feelings.
 In doing so, they develop a greater capacity to tolerate uncomfortable feelings and skillfully work with transference, counter-transference and projection.
 Additional benefits include greater self-understanding, ability to create and sustain intimacy, boundary-setting, assertiveness, support, a sense of belonging, inspiration and vitality.